zhuojiansen/gitskills/README.md

-Creating a new branch is quick and simple and easy.
+creating a new branch is quick and simple.